oracle/cloud-native-devops-workshop/microservices/StudentGuide.md

     ![](images/studentguide/Picture15.png)

 - Open Windows Explorer and navigate you where you downloaded Brackets.
-Double click on Git executable to start install process.
+Double click on the Brackets executable to start the install process.

     ![](images/studentguide/Picture16.png)